 - Mitigation measure: The supervisor/department head should ensure that the unit/department's policies regarding proprietary and personal information cover remote worksites and should advise the employee about the risks of inadvertent disclosure of unit/department or personal information, the value of that information, and the consequences of disclosure.

 - The university may be liable for sex discrimination if a unit/department acts on sex stereotypes about who would be most qualified to telecommute.
-Unit/departments should be careful not to decide telework arrangements based upon an employee's disability.
+Unit/departments should be careful not to decide telework arrangements based upon an employee's disability or status.